Vincent056/cel-rpc-server/README.md

 - `~/.kube/config:/KUBECONFIG/kubeconfig` - Mounts your Kubernetes config for cluster access
 - `./rules-library:/home/celuser/app/rules-library` - Mounts local rules directory for custom CEL rules

+**Important Notes:**
-**Note:** The `:Z` flag in Podman volume mounts is for SELinux contexts.
-If you encounter permission issues, ensure your kubeconfig file is readable by the container user (UID 1001).
+- The `:Z` flag in Podman volume mounts is for SELinux contexts
+- If kubeconfig doesn't exist, the server will run in mock mode (no actual cluster access)
+- For the easiest setup experience, use: `./scripts/quick-start.sh`

 #### With Docker